mkantzer/k8splayground-cluster-state/README.md

 ### Creating a new configuration

 Create a new directory under `k8s_apps`.
 Put all configuration shared between environments (`local`/`dev`/`prod`) in `app.cue` in that directory.
 Then create a subdirectory for each environment, and place an `app.cue` in each with that environments specific configuration (`env` tags, image tags, env vars, etc).
 Remember that an instance contains both its directory as well as all containing directories.

+### Onboarding to ArgoCD

+TODO

 ### Executing cue commands